andreamarciano/egghead-v1/src/comp/aboutComp/README.md

 The system consists of:

+- **Interactive Components**: These components are designed to **extract text** and send it to the trash system.
+Each one offers a different animation or interaction, but they all contribute letters to the central collector.
+  Currently implemented components include:

-- `FallingDiv`: A component that simulates a paper held by two pins.
+  - **`FallingDiv`**: A component that simulates a paper held by two pins.
 When one pin is removed, it swings and then falls.
 Its text content is extracted and sent to the trash.

 - `TrashBin`: A bouncing trash can icon.
 Clicking it dumps the collected letters into the **TrashCollector**.
 - `TrashCollector`: The visual "floor" where letters scatter — but intentionally **avoid** certain areas, leaving a negative-space outline of a word.
 - `TrashContext`: Centralized state using **React Context API** to manage all letters in motion or dumped.